For a CentOS 5.1 email server, I wanted to check email passing

 RPMforge.

-First, install the yum-priorities package with
+First, install the yum-priorities

-yum install yum-priorities.
+yum install yum-priorities

 This plugin allows repositories to have different priorities.